fdcastel/TheWall/README.md

 Testing
 - Unit tests: `npm run test:unit`
-- E2E tests (requires server running): `npm run test:e2e`
+- E2E tests: `npm run test`

 Notes and links
-- See `SPEC.md` for a complete specification of expected behavior (prefetching, offline mode, attribution rules, API endpoints).
+- See `SPEC.md` for a complete specification of expected behavior.
 - When using a remote provider, set the provider API key environment variables before starting the server.